Planning permission - how to submit an application online, by post or in person

 - by cheque made payable to Ards and North Down Borough Council

-- by debit or credit card, in person, at our planning offices
+- by debit or credit card, in person only, at our planning offices

-- additional fees/payments due may be made using a credit/debit card over the phone
+- additional fees/payments due for previously submitted applications can may be made using a credit/debit card over the phone

 Completed application forms and fees can be submitted

-- by post (please enclose a cheque made payable to Ards and North Down Borough Council)
+- by post (you must enclose a cheque made payable to Ards and North Down Borough Council)

 Development following planning approval – CDM Regulations